kbagoy/kb2024/_posts/2022-07-20-how-to-create-more-compelling-content-on-social-media.md

 ## **Interact With Potential Clients**

 One last important tip is that you should not simply post things.
 You need to interact.
 You should want people to see your brand, see your voice, and be compelled by the content.
 You can [respond to comments or questions](https://chainlinkmarketing.com/interact-customers-social-media/) about the brand.
 The brand itself can ask questions.
 You can try to be both serious and funny at the right moments.
 Be cautious about overstepping boundaries and know that most people tend to be wary of brands on social media, perceiving them as inauthentic.
 Good content is hard to make, even for regular people who don’t have to promote a business.
 The key is consistency and persistence.
 Your brand isn’t going to be built overnight.
-If you prepare, innovate, and know the medium well, you’ll have great company content in no time.

-**Need more expert advice on building your brand?
-[Get my book here!](https://ebook.katebagoy.com/lto)**
+If you prepare, innovate, and know the medium well, you’ll have great company content in no time. **Need more expert advice on building your brand?[Get my book here!](https://ebook.katebagoy.com/lto)**